learn-co-curriculum/dsc-capstone-submissions-campus/README.md

 You will be able to:

 * Create project deliverables that meet Flatiron School requirements
+* Review your Capstone project prior to submission
-* Submit your project deliverables in Canvas
+* Submit your Capstone project deliverables in Canvas
-* Prepare for your project review
+* Prepare for your Capstone review(s)

 ## Create Your Project Deliverables

-Complete the deliverables for your project, guided by the rubric at the bottom of the main project assignment.
+Complete the deliverables for your project, guided by the rubric at the bottom of the Capstone project assignment.
 Keep in mind that the audience for these deliverables is not only your teacher, but also potential employers.
 Employers will look at your project deliverables to evaluate multiple skills, including coding, modeling, communication, and domain knowledge.
 You will want to polish these as much as you can, both during the course and afterwards.

 ### GitHub Repository